THE WARRIOR’S PRAYER

 Every word that God has spoken will be fulfilled in its proper time.

-For the vision is yet for an appointed time, but at the end it shall speak, and not lie: though it tarry, wait for it; because it will surely come, it will not tarry.
+For the vision is yet for an appointed time; but at the end it will speak, and it will not lie.
+Though it tarries, wait for it; because it will surely come, it will not tarry.
 (Habakkuk 2:3)

 He made darkness his secret place; his pavilion round about him were dark waters and thick clouds of the skies (verse eleven).

 God loves to hide Himself, to conceal His purposes and doings.
 Our task is to seek the Lord.
 We cannot find Him until we look for Him with all our heart.

 It is the glory of God to conceal a matter, but the glory of kings is to search out a matter.
 (Proverbs 25:2)

 Truly you are God, who hide Yourself, O God of Israel, the Savior!
 (Isaiah 45:15)

 And you will seek Me and find Me, when you search for Me with all your heart.
 (Jeremiah 29:13)

 Ordinarily God does not show Himself or His purposes openly.
 He hides His glory.
 Only those who give up everything else in order to concentrate on finding the Lord are able to discover the treasures the Lord has in store for those who love Him.